Information for students

 Connect50 can help you gain vital work experience, grow self-confidence and enhance your pathway to employment through paid internships with local businesses.

-There are opportunities in various disciplines at organisations in Ballarat, Bendigo, Geelong and Latrobe Valley.
+There are opportunities in various disciplines at organisations in Ballarat, Bendigo, Geelong and Latrobe Valley, and in Disability Advocacy organisations in both Metro and Regional Victoria.
 We will work closely with these organisations to ensure quality internships are delivered in accessible and inclusive working environments.

 Connect50 will make it easier for you to build a network of contacts and transition from study to employment.